ahegelund/Patience0/README.md

 5. Current action points (as of the recent commit on the start of May):

-`	- Fix the clusterfuck of a Python installation on my local Mac Book (I can't gey the local env package to work and it's driving me nuts)`
+`	- Fix the clusterfuck of a Python installation on my local Mac Book (I can't get the local env package to work due to virtual env package location the and it's driving me nuts)`

 `	- Personal data variables set as environmental variables stored in a local file that isn't pushed to Github`